-Sour Cream Pumpkin Butter Muffins are grain free pumpkin spice muffins with a sour cream pumpkin butter center.
-So very good, and has easy to follow photo instructions below.
+Sour Cream Pumpkin Butter Muffins are grain-free, low carb, pumpkin spice muffins with a sour cream pumpkin cheesecake center.

 - Contains antioxidants (cancer preventative)

 - High in dietary fiber (aids in weight loss)

 - Rich in Minerals and vitamins that can help eyesight and promotes healthy skin